Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Gravitational waves spectrum

 \section{Gravitational waves spectrum}

-The SGWB of a strong FOPT from three mechanisms (bubble collision, sound wave and turbulence) can be obtained using the dynamic parameters of the FOPT. \begin{itemize} \item Bubble collision\\ The numerical simulation provides the formula of the SGWB spectrum from bubble collisions~\cite{Huber:2008hg,Caprini:2015zlo} at the reheating temperature $T_{\rm RH}$~, where we account for the impact of redshift:
+The SGWB of a FOPT from three mechanisms (bubble collision, sound wave and turbulence) can be obtained using the dynamic parameters of the FOPT. \begin{itemize} \item Bubble collision\\ The numerical simulation provides the formula of the SGWB spectrum from bubble collisions~\cite{Huber:2008hg,Caprini:2015zlo} at the reheating temperature $T_{\rm RH}$~, where we account for the impact of redshift:

-where $v_{w}$ is bubble wall velocity, $H_p$ denote the Hubble rate at percolation temperature, while $ \kappa_\phi $ represents the percentage of vacuum energy converted into the scalar fields' gradient energy.
-The peak frequency of bubble collisions processes is :
+where $v_{w}$ is bubble wall velocity, $H_p$ denotes the Hubble rate at percolation temperature, while $ \kappa_\phi $ represents the percentage of vacuum energy converted into the scalar fields' gradient energy.
+The peak frequency of bubble collision processes is :

 \item Sound wave\\ The sound waves can produce more significant and durable SGWB.
-The formula of the SGWB spectrum from sound waves is~\cite{Hindmarsh:2015qta}:
+The formula of the SGWB spectrum from sound waves is~\cite{Hindmarsh:2017gnf}:

-Where $ \kappa_v $ reflects the percentage of vacuum energy that results in the fluid's bulk motion.
+where $ \kappa_v $ reflects the percentage of vacuum energy that results in the fluid's bulk motion.
 And the peak frequency of sound waves processes is :